aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-inferentia-opensource-observability.md

     --region us-east-2
 ```

-8. For the `neuron-monitor` DaemonSet, you can either use the image already referenced into the manifest, or build your own using the Dockerfile at location `cdk-aws-observability-accelerator/lib/common/resources/neuron/neuron-monitor.dockerfile`, [push it to an ECR repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) of your choice and update the image URL in the manifest at location `cdk-aws-observability-accelerator/lib/single-new-eks-opensource-observability-pattern/neuron/neuron-monitor.yaml`.

-9. Once all pre-requisites are set you are ready to deploy the pipeline.
+8. Once all pre-requisites are set you are ready to deploy the pipeline.
 Run the following command from the root of this repository to deploy the pipeline stack:

 ```bash
 make build